ContentMine/workshop-resources/software-tutorials/getpapers/getpapers-tutorial.md

 * Unless you use `-a`, only Open Access papers will be returned.
 * Each API has a different query language, please refer to the documentation ([EUPMC](getpapers-eupmc-queries.md), [ArXiv](getpapers-arxiv-queries.md), [IEEE](getpapers-ieee-queries.md))

-## Next Steps

-* Continue to [quickscrape](../quickscrape-tutorial.md) for an introduction to scraping.
+* Continue to [quickscrape](../../quickscrape/quickscrape-tutorial.md) for an introduction to scraping.
-* Continue to [norma](../norma-tutorial.md) for the next step of the ContentMine pipeline.
+* Continue to [norma](../../norma/norma-tutorial.md) for the next step of the ContentMine pipeline.
-* Continue to [ctree](../ctree-introduction.md) for an introduction of the main datastructure.
+* Continue to [ctree](../../ctree/ctree-introduction.md) for an introduction of the main datastructure.